Donggang-Jia/Donggang-Jia.github.io/index.md

 My name is Donggang Jia.
-I am now a master student in Artificial Intelligence at The University of Southampton.
+I received my Master's degree in Artificial Intelligence at The University of Southampton in 2020.
 Previously, I received my Bachelor's degree in Computer Science and Technology at The University of Posts and Telecommunications in 2019.

 I am interested in medical imaging, computer vision and deep learning.